Barbaras Timeline

 • Louise (listed as "Lizzie") is a servant with the Schiff family, 1539 (formerly #759) Cass St. This is just a few blocks from Albert Gardere's cigar shop but I have no idea how she met him.

-• Emilie's mother is living with Emilie and David
+• Emilie's mother is now living with Emilie and David.
+She had been living next door to her son, William.

 623 Poplar St. Xaver Schmidt Maltster